Guardian Ad Litem and Their Role in Custody and Divorce Proceedings

 Contact a skilled custody and support attorney today to protect your rights

 At The Law Office of Edward S. Cooper, we have extensive experience advising and guiding parents through the entire child custody evaluation process in Elizabeth, Summit, Union, Linden, Scotch Plains, and the greater Union County area.

-To speak with Edward Cooper and our family law firm today in a free and confidential consultation regarding your custody and/or divorce case please contact us online, or through our Linden, NJ office at (908) 481-4625.
+To speak with Edward Cooper and our family law firm today in a confidential consultation regarding your custody and/or divorce case please contact us online, or through our Linden, NJ office at (908) 481-4625.